geometric-intelligence/TopoBenchmark/README.md

 ## Overview

-`TopoBenchmarkX` is a Python library developed to train and compare neural networks models using different topological structures.
+`TopoBenchmarkX` is a Python library developed to train and compare the performances of topological neural networks using different topological domains.
+Here, a topological domain means a graph, a simplicial complex, a cellular complex, or a hypergraph.

-It offers ready-to-use training pipelines to train and test a model and immediately compare its results with a wide range of models.
-It also supports numerous and varied datasets, and the ability to transform each dataset from one domain to another.
+`TopoBenchmarkX` supports numerous and varied datasets, and the ability to transform each dataset from one domain to another.

 ## :toolbox: Tutorials